 The German Shepherd has long been a favorite breed amongst dog lovers.
 Noble and loyal, this breed makes a loving family pet that adores working hard hard.
 Sadly, this breed has very high rates of cancer, with the most common form being hemangiosarcoma (cancer of the blood vessels).

 Affectionate, loyal and fun loving, the Boxer can be a terrific family pet and companion.
 With their dignified stance and strong work ethic anyone looking for a happy, hard working canine pal is bound to fall in love with the Boxer.
 Unfortunately this breed is often diagnosed with mast cell tumors which is a form of slow growing cancer most often found on the skin.

 Poodles are athletic, eager and extremely smart!
 Not only that, they come in three sizes, so there's a perfect poodle for every dog lover.
 Poodles present an unusual case when it comes to cancer; standard poodles face an increased risk of squamous cell carcinoma of the digit.
 Strangely, this very aggressive form of cancer found on the dog's toes is often diagnosed in dark color poodles but almost never found in light colored poodles.

 Ultimately, whatever breed of dog you decide on will come with its own host of personality characteristics and its own unique predetermined risk for a number of deadly diseases, including cancer.
 If the breed you choose has a higher than average risk of cancer, take the time to learn about the puppy's genetic background before purchasing in order to try and mitigate the risk of your pet being diagnosed with this potentially deadly disease.

-Veterinary Oncology at Carolina Veterinary Specialists in Huntersville
+Veterinary Oncology at Carolina Veterinary Specialists

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.